kneron/document_center/docs/toolchain/yolo_example_InModelPreproc_trick.md

     np_data /= 255.
     return np_data
 ```

-but we need to modify this preprocess function due to the In-Model-Preprocess trick in previous step.
+But we need to modify this preprocess function due to the In-Model-Preprocess trick in previous step.

 ```python
 from yolo3.utils import letterbox_image